This is where you’ll find answers to my most frequently asked questions. I suggest you check for your question here first, before sending me an email.

-If you’re reading this, I think you already know why.
+If you’ve read this far, I think you already know the answer to that.

-Liquid Audio offers specialised service, repairs and restoration of classic and vintage hi-fi equipment from the 70’s, onwards.
+Liquid Audio offers specialist service, repairs and restoration of classic and vintage hi-fi equipment from the 70’s, onwards.

 I specialize in amplifiers and turntables, but do lots of work on vintage tuners, radios and CD players.
 I have perhaps the only proper setup in WA for aligning FM stereo tuners.

-Yes, at Liquid Audio I steer clear of most stuff that isn’t actually hi-fi gear.
+Yes, Liquid Audio steers clear of most equipment that isn’t actually hi-fi gear.

-This includes radiograms, stereograms, juke boxes, three-in-one systems, anything by BOSE, home cinema gear, video recorders, toasters..!
+This includes radiograms, stereograms, juke boxes, three-in-one systems, anything by BOSE, home cinema gear, video recorders, toasters etc.